 Perk #3: Your policy may help you out, if you’re forced out of your place

 If a kitchen fire forces you out of your apartment, or your upstairs neighbor leaves a faucet running all day and floods your apartment – your policy may cover something called loss of use.
-It helps you out with temporary housing and some other basic expenses until your pad is habitable again.
+It helps you out with temporary housing and some other basic living expenses until your pad is habitable again.

 Perk #4: Medical costs for injured guests

 Let’s be real.
 Stuff happens all the time when you aren’t paying attention and your friends sometimes get hurt at your place.
 Whether your dog decides to take a chunk outta your bestie (see #2) or cuts themselves while helping you prep dinner – been there, done that – their injuries are most likely covered.

-Note: you can choose how much medical coverage you’d like, which will influence your monthly premium (the amount you pay each month for your renters insurance policy).
+Note: you can choose how much coverage you’d like, which will influence your monthly premium (the amount you pay each month for your renters insurance policy).

 Perk #5: You’re sued – your policy may cover the costs to get you out of this jam

 This is what we call liability coverage in insurance speak.
 It protects you from non-physical things such as getting sued if someone claims to be injured due to your actions or negligence.
 Your renters insurance will cover legal fees if you need a lawyer to defend you, and will also pay to cover damages you’re found liable for.

-Read: you know that time your friend cut his finger above?
-Say it was a really deep and had to go to the hospital, get stitches, and then sued you for the cost?
-Your liability may jump in to save the day.
+So that friend who cut his finger above?
+Say it was a really deep and had to go to the hospital, get stitches, and then sued you for the cost – your liability may jump in to save the day.

 There are some renters insurance benefits that come as add-ons to your basic renters insurance policy.
 They have to do with the things and people you value most!